hasindu2008/slow5/docs/tutorial.md

 α-hemolysin is a nanopore protein commonly used in initial experiments.
 The reason it is so suitable for nanopore sequencing is because it forms a ~1.5nm opening through the impermeable lipid-bilayer.
 This diameter, whilst much larger than the ions of the KCl solution, allowing for easy passage; can only just fit a single polynucleotide of DNA (~1.2nm), and cannot fit double-stranded DNA (~2.4nm).

-However, in order to accurately map the current to the passage of nucleic acids through the nanopore, we must be able to control the rate at which the strand is being passed through.
+In order to accurately map the current to the passage of nucleic acids through the nanopore, we must be able to control the rate at which the strand is being passed through.
 To solve this, a motor protein (that is unable to fit through the pore), is attached to the end of a ssDNA/RNA strand.
 Enzymes such as helicases and polymerases have the advantage of traversing though DNA in distinct steps, without needing any additional external source of energy applied.
 Now when a strand is pulled through the nanopore, it can only go through as fast as the motor protein allows it.

 ### The Data